ZGalante/github-portfolio/Brain_Tumor_Detection/README.md

 ## University of California, Berkeley
 ## Master of Information and Data Science Program (MIDS)
-## w207 - Fundamentals of Data Engineering
+## w207 - Fundamentals of Machine Learning

 * Year: 2022
 * Semester: Fall